zbaumgarten/CSS-Tree-er/README.md

 Our HTML is quite long and busy.
 When we work on sections we can visually fold up our code with our text editor.

 ![](./assets/code-folding.gif)
-This will make it easier to stay focused on the component we need to style
+This will make it easier to stay focused on the component we need to style.

 ## Getting started